DeneilSantiagoPayumo/Obsidian-Vault/Z. Root/Misc/Deadlines.md

 Supervision 1: November 3rd Friday (due at 30th) at 4:15 for SOC1
 Supervision 1: Tuesday the 31st at X for SAN1 (essay due 30th)

+Supervision 2: November 13-14 for POL1
+Supervision 2: November 10th for POL2
+Supervision 2: November 17 for SOC1
+Supervision 2: November X for SAN1

 ---
 Whenever you clear your subjects: